AlyxMoon/load-php-files/README.md

 The **Load Php Files** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 This plugin provides an easy way for users to create pages and load arbitrary PHP files as the content for that page.

+## Current Limitations and Issues

+- I cannot get the `file` field in forms to upload PHP files.
+This seems to be disabled, as no options set for the `allow` config let's a PHP file be uploaded
+- Likewise, I cannot get the `filepicker` field to show PHP files in a directory, these also seem to be ignored.

 ## Installation

 Installing the Load Php Files plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.